-Objective 4.7A.
-To concentrate higher densities and intensities of development in strategically located Primary Urban Service Districts, including commercial, industrial and residential development exceeding a density of two units per acre, where all public facilities are available or are programmed to be available at the base levels of service adopted in the Capital Improvements Element.
+- Goal 4.6.
+To protect historical resources in the County from the adverse impacts of development as set forth in Chapter 16, Arts, Culture and Historic Preservation Element. - Goal 4.7.
+To regulate urban sprawl by directing growth in a timely and efficient manner to areas with urban public facilities and services, where they are programmed to be available, at the levels of service adopted in this Plan. - Objective 4.7A.
+To concentrate higher densities and intensities of development in strategically located Primary Urban Service Districts, including commercial, industrial and residential development exceeding a density of two units per acre, where all public facilities are available or are programmed to be available at the base levels of service adopted in the Capital Improvements Element. - Policy 4.7A.1.

-Policy 4.7A.1.
 Designation of land uses to support urban services.
-Martin County shall designate land uses in the Primary Urban Service District to provide for the use and extension of all necessary urban services efficiently and economically.
+Martin County shall designate land uses in the Primary Urban Service District to provide for the use and extension of all necessary urban services efficiently and economically. - Policy 4.7A.2.

-Policy 4.7A.2.
 Development in Primary Urban Service District.
 Martin County shall require new residential development with lots of one-half acre or smaller, commercial uses and industrial uses to locate in the Primary Urban Service District.
-This requirement is to ensure consistency with the County's growth management policies and Capital Improvements Element and to assure that the Plan's LOS standards will be provided and maintained cost-efficiently.
+This requirement is to ensure consistency with the County's growth management policies and Capital Improvements Element and to assure that the Plan's LOS standards will be provided and maintained cost-efficiently. - Policy 4.7A.3.

-Policy 4.7A.3.
 Exceptions to location in the Primary Urban Service District.
 All future development of a use or intensity that requires public urban facilities, including water and sewer, will be permitted only in the Primary Urban Service District.
-The only exceptions are for the currently approved developments below:

-- (1) Jonathan Dickinson State Park, as contained in Policy 10.1A.7. and Policy 11.1C.10.; - (2) The Fort Dawson Parcel, as contained in Policy 10.1A.8. and Policy 11.1C.11.; and - (3) The Indiantown DRI as provided in Policy 4.1F.7. - (4) Lots 67, 68, 75, 89, 90, 119 through 122 and lots 191 through 220 of Canopy Creek PUD (f/k/a Tuscawilla PUD as recorded in Plat Book 16, Pages 039-001 to 039-036, Public Records of Martin County, Florida). - (5) Bridgewater Preserve as recorded in Plat Book 16, Pages 033-001 to 033-007, Public Records of Martin County, Florida.
-Any increase in residential density shall require approval by the Board of County Commissioners for a PUD Zoning Agreement and revised master/final site plan which is consistent with the Rural Density future land use designation and requires that the project connect to the existing potable water and sanitary sewer lines. - (6) Seven J's Industrial Subdivision, as recorded in Plat Book 15, Page 97 and/or any replat or redevelopment of the property contained within the plat recorded in Plat Book 15, Page 97. - (7) The County landfill, parcel number 07-38-40-000-000-00020-7. - (8) Martingale Commons PUD f/k/a Palm City 95 PUD. - (9) Sheriff's Shooting Range, parcel number 07-38-40-000-000-00030-5.
+The only exceptions are for the currently approved developments below: - (1) Jonathan Dickinson State Park, as contained in Policy 10.1A.7. and Policy 11.1C.10.; - (2) The Fort Dawson Parcel, as contained in Policy 10.1A.8. and Policy 11.1C.11.; and - (3) The Indiantown DRI as provided in Policy 4.1F.7. - (4 2) Lots 67, 68, 75, 89, 90, 119 through 122 and lots 191 through 220 of Canopy Creek PUD (f/k/a Tuscawilla PUD as recorded in Plat Book 16, Pages 039-001 to 039-036, Public Records of Martin County, Florida). - (5 3) Bridgewater Preserve as recorded in Plat Book 16, Pages 033-001 to 033-007, Public Records of Martin County, Florida.
+Any increase in residential density shall require approval by the Board of County Commissioners for a PUD Zoning Agreement and revised master/final site plan which is consistent with the Rural Density future land use designation and requires that the project connect to the existing potable water and sanitary sewer lines.

-(10) Parcel number 28-40-42-000-000-00020-5, parcel number 28-40-42-000-000-00040-1, parcel number 28-42-000-000-00011-0, and parcel number 21-40-42-004-000-00005-0 on S.E.
-Island Way.
+- (6 4) Seven J's Industrial Subdivision, as recorded in Plat Book 15, Page 97 and/or any replat or redevelopment of the property contained within the plat recorded in Plat Book 15, Page 97. - (75) The County landfill, parcel number 07-38-40-000-000-00020-7. - (8 6) Martingale Commons PUD f/k/a Palm City 95 PUD. - (97) Sheriff's Shooting Range, parcel number 07-38-40-000-000-00030-5.

 Policy 4.7A.3.1.
-All future development of a use or intensity that requires public urban facilities, including water and sewer, will be permitted only within the Primary Urban Service District, except the following facilities may be served with water and sewer service by the City of Port St. Lucie:
+All future development of a use or intensity that requires public urban facilities, including water and sewer, will be permitted only within the Primary Urban Service District, except the following facilities may be served with water and sewer service by the City of Port St. Lucie